Armand Bouchart: Biography

 Nothing is known about Bouchart's life other than his command of the Templar garrison based in Cyprus.
 At that period, the Templar Grand Master, Robert de Sablé, could not afford to leave a huge garrison on Cyprus, due to the Templars being required to fight battles elsewhere as part of the Third Crusade.
 All that remained on Cyprus was a force of approximately 14 to 20 Templars, with Bouchart among them.
-Still, this small garrison was scarce enough to occupy the entire island.
+Still, this small garrison was strong enough to occupy the entire island.
 However, the men sent to look after the island were warriors, not administrators, and soon after their arrival, they began disrespecting the local population and taking whatever they wanted.

-This ill treatment of the Cyproits soon reached its peak and the populace revolted.
+This ill treatment of the Cypriots soon reached its peak and the populace revolted.
 Bouchart and his knights sought shelter in the local Templar castle in order to regroup.
 They bolted out of the castle in full armor and assaulted the Cypriots.
 The massacre was over in minutes and the revolt was halted for the time being.
 Bouchart told de Sablé that his small number of men was insufficient to hold the island and that another revolt must surely be around the corner.
 It was then decided that Cyprus was not worth keeping anymore, and the island was soon sold to Guy of Lusignan.